snowmany19/ClientIQ/README.md

 - **DB Connection Errors:** Check `DATABASE_URL` and that PostgreSQL is running
 - **Migrations Fail:** Ensure Alembic is configured for PostgreSQL and DB is empty/clean
 - **Stripe/OpenAI Issues:** Double-check API keys in `.env`
-- **Frontend Not Loading:** Ensure Streamlit is running and CORS is configured
+- **Frontend Not Loading:** Ensure Next.js is running and CORS is configured
+- **Contract Analysis Issues:** Verify OpenAI API key and model access

 ---